 - Encourage independence: Allow your partner to do as much as they can for themselves, even if it takes more time.
 This boosts their sense of self-worth and helps them maintain motor skills.

-- Assist with meals: Ensure they’re eating balanced meals.
+- Assist with meals: Make sure they’re eating balanced meals.
 You may need to cut food into smaller pieces or offer finger foods if utensils become difficult to use.

 - Maintain good hygiene: Personal hygiene can become a challenge.
-Gently assist with bathing and grooming while ensuring they feel comfortable and respected.
+Gently assist with bathing and grooming while making sure they feel comfortable and respected.

 - Provide comfort: Cognitive decline often leads to anxiety or restlessness.
 Offer reassurance, physical comfort, and calming activities such as listening to music or taking short walks.

-If providing this care for them becomes too difficult, then consider reaching out for extra help.
-With the help of skilled care workers, you can ensure your partner gets the care they need without the stress – click here to read more.
+If providing this level of care becomes too much to manage alone, reaching out for extra help is a reasonable and healthy choice.
+Skilled care workers can make sure your partner gets what they need without putting everything on your shoulders. click here to read more.

 Emotional Support for Both of You